-After receiving a complaint, the Title IX Coordinator makes an initial determination whether the allegations may be sexual harassment prohibited by Title IX.
-If they may be, the Title IX Grievance Process in Section II. is followed.
-If the allegations do not constitute sexual harassment prohibited by Title IX, then the complaint is referred to the Compliance Officer, who follows the procedures in this section of the regulation.
+After receiving a complaint, the Title IX Coordinator makes an initial determination whether the allegations may be sexual harassment.
+If they may be, the Grievance Process in Section II of this regulation is followed.
+If the allegations do not constitute sexual harassment, then the complaint is referred to the Compliance Officer, who follows the procedures below.

-The Title IX Coordinator, in conjunction with the Compliance Officer, determines whether the alleged discrimination, harassment or bullying may also constitute criminal conduct and ensures that law enforcement officials are notified if necessary.
+The Title IX Coordinator, in conjunction with the Compliance Officer, also determines whether the alleged conduct may also constitute criminal conduct and ensures that law enforcement officials are notified if necessary.

-If the alleged discrimination, harassment or bullying may also constitute child abuse, then it is reported to the Department of Social Services in accordance with Policy GAE: Child Abuse and Neglect Reporting.
+If the alleged conduct may also constitute child abuse, it is reported to the Department of Social Services in accordance with Policy GAE: Child Abuse and Neglect Reporting.

-B. Investigation by Compliance Officer
+B. Investigation